IvanPotgieter01/Tic-Tac-Toe-AI-Game/README.md

 AI game implemented using the powerful Minimax search algorithm.
 The game, Tic Tac Toe, provides an engaging experience for players, with an intelligent AI opponent that utilizes the Minimax algorithm to make optimal moves.

 ## Background
 Artificial Intelligence (AI) is growing at an exponential rate, both in popularity and complexity.
 In order for the concept of AI to be taught to students, a simple AI model is necessitated.
 This model will showcase the basic concepts of creating and training an AI bot.
 There exists a need for a basic AI game that demonstrates the uses a popular search algorithm.
 Such a game would be able to aid in future developments in AI, both in the gaming sector, as well as the field as a whole.
 Tic-Tac-Toe is a popular game that is simple enough to implement, yet complex enough to demonstrate the use of common AI algorithms like the minimax search algorithm.
 Due to the game’s popularity, it serves as a great example for learning.
 This is because the concept is simple and familiar to most.
 The Tic-Tac-Toe game can also be a fun and engaging way for people (especially students) to interact with and learn about AI.
-The game will be able to teach students about the concepts of AI, without being overly intimidating (Pilgrim, 1995).
+The game will be able to teach students about the concepts of AI, without being overly intimidating.
 Playing Tic-Tac-Toe against an AI player can also offer learning opportunities for players.
 By observing the AI player's moves, players can learn different strategies and techniques for playing the game.
 This can enable them to develop their own skills and approaches.
 This can play an important role in the brain development of young children.
 The Tic-Tac-Toe game can also serve as a platform for future developments in AI and game design.
 For example, the game can be used as a test bed for new AI algorithms or game theories.
 It can also help researchers and designers understand human decision-making processes in games.
 Researchers can use the algorithms used in Tic-Tac-Toe to build much more complex algorithms to solve complex problems.
-As discussed in section 1.5, there are various ways in which to make the simple game of Tic-Tac-Toe more complex.

 ![image](https://github.com/IvanPotgieter01/Tic-Tac-Toe-AI-Game/assets/109952133/427f1d9c-031f-48e8-970a-0e282d5b3186)

 The AI will use the minimax search algorithm to search a tree of nodes (possible moves) in order to determine the best move to make to maximise its chances of winning the game.
 If the game has progressed to a point where the AI player can no longer win, it will attempt to prevent its opponent from winning and thereby drawing the game.
 This strategy perfectly falls in line with what the minimax search algorithm was designed to do.
-As shown in Figure 2, each possible future game state is generated, for the current game state.
-Alpha-beta pruning can be employed in order to speed up the search process (Nasa et al., 2018).
-This technique will be discussed in more detail in the “Choice of Techniques” section.
+As shown in the figure below, each possible future game state is generated, for the current game state.
+Alpha-beta pruning can be employed in order to speed up the search process.
 ![image](https://github.com/IvanPotgieter01/Tic-Tac-Toe-AI-Game/assets/109952133/c3cca6cf-e0f4-4deb-b405-e2ffe33f0c31)